Our new album “Dormant”, out now!

 Scandinavian melancholy is more than just a cliché in the loud and drastic world of rock and metal.
 It’s a tangible, omnipresent state of mind, buried deep within every soul in the Northern Hemisphere.
-On their soaring, touching sophomore album “Nectar”, transatlantic duo Silent Skies shows what’s at the very core of melancholic music once you delete distorted guitars and expressive drumming: a nucleus of piano-driven, orchestral, shimmering music reminiscent of some calmer Anathema works or the wistful visions of Ólafur Arnalds.
+On their soaring, expansive new album “Dormant”, transatlantic duo Silent Skies shows what’s at the very core of melancholic music once you delete distorted guitars and expressive drumming: a nucleus of piano-driven, orchestral, shimmering sounds reminiscent of the darker shades of cinematic music, married to the coursing energy of 21st century electronic music and the wistful visions of Ólafur Arnalds.
 So beautiful it makes you cry.
 So painful it makes you heal.

 Everything began a few years back when Englund stumbled across one of Shankar’s piano renditions of an Evergrey song.
 “I instantly realized that he understood what Evergrey was all about,” Englund says.
 “I don’t think we would have ever worked together were it not for this.”
 Shankar has been an Evergrey fan ever since his high school days.
 “They are part of my musical DNA,” the artist from North Carolina states.
 “I listened to them for years and years.
 The way they made music influenced my way of writing and playing, too.
 When Tom and I are making music, I instantly know what he wants to say.
 We speak a common musical language.
 We both want to express that which touches us profoundly.
 Only then,” the pianist says, “music can truly move others.”